 Probably the obvious choice for this area, would be Le Bourg-d’Oisans, although Allemond or Vaujany offer good alternatives.

-We stayed in Villard-Reymond during our 2012 Alpe d’HuZes, but that village turned out to be rather remote…
+We stayed in Villard-Reymond during our 2012 Alpe d’HuZes and although that village turned out to be rather remote, the climb up there is fantastic…

 Tour de France 2021

-Coming this summer, starting on July 30, I will revisit the area where my Tour de France history began in 2014: the Savoie.
+On July 30, I started where my Tour de France history began in 2014: the Savoie.

-For my Tour de France 2021, we have picked just one location: Saint-Jean-de-Maurienne, at the base of the Croix de Fer.
+For that Tour de France 2021, we also picked just one location: Saint-Jean-de-Maurienne, at the base of the other – Savoie – end of the Croix de Fer.

-There’s a score of other cols nearby and a bit further out, some of those probably requiring a transfer by car first.
+There’s a score of other cols nearby and a bit further out, some of those requiring a transfer by car first, for instance close to Modane.

 More on this trip here.